 Each drone has a wingspan of approximately 1 metre, and weighs around 5 kilograms (kg).

 Our drones are quieter than a range of noises you would experience in a suburb but they make unique sound that people are unlikely to be familiar with.
 However, we’re working to improve the sound of drone, by developing new, quieter and lower-pitched propellers.
-The aircraft we use to deliver in Finland will be our quietest yet.
+The aircraft we use to deliver in Australia and Finland will be our quietest yet.

 We operate during daylight hours and in favorable weather conditions.
 Our drones are designed to fly in both the day and night and are capable of safely delivering a package in a strong breeze and rain.